Center for Accessible Technology

 The Center for Accessible Technology, formerly the Disabled Children's Computer Group (DCCG), was started in 1983 in El Cerrito, California, by several parents, educators, and assistive technology developers who felt that the new computer technology could assist children and adults with disabilities to speak, write, read, learn, and participate in a larger world.
 The founding parents, Jackie and Steve Brand, wanted to find tools that their seven-year-old daughter, Shoshana, could use, as her fine motor coordination and vision were both impaired.
 Steve took a sabbatical from his teaching job at Berkeley High School to explore the emerging technologies.
 A friend, Steve Gensler of Unicorn Engineering (later known as IntelliTools) had developed a large flat keyboard alternative.
 Arjan Khalsa, who later became President of Unicorn, was also involved from the beginning.

 When Steve and Jackie had found some answers, they felt it was natural to share what they had learned with other parents and teachers.
 They organized a community meeting in Berkeley which was attended by over one hundred parents, teachers, computer buffs, and adults with disabilities.
 The West Contra Costa Unified School District provided classroom space for the new organization, which received non-profit status in 1985.
 Parents from around the country began to contact the group and Apple Computer came on board as an early sponsor.
 The original Apple IIe had the ability to speak text aloud, when paired with an Echo Speech Synthesizer and software from UCLA.

 Founding Board members also included Linda DeLucchi and Larry Malone, of the Center for Multi-Sensory Learning at the Lawrence Hall of Science.
 They served the organization from 1985 to 2002, while developing accessible hands-on science curriculum and FOSS - Full-Option Science System.

 Jackie Brand served as executive director of DCCG until 1989.
 She was joined by Associate Director Mary Lester, who served from 1986 to 1995.
 Jackie went on to found the Alliance for Technology Access (first known at the National Special Education Alliance and a.k.a. the Foundation for Technology Access) which supported the creation and growth of a network of 40 centers around the country, based on the DCCG model.
 Jackie Brand has received numerous honors for her pioneering work in the field of assistive technology advocacy.
-She was a powerful spokesperson for the power of technology in the lives of people with disabilities, at conference, in videotapes made about DCCG, and in a PBS documentary, Freedom Machines.
-Mary Lester joined Jackie at the ATA in 1995 which ceased to exist in about 2010.
+She is a powerful spokesperson for the power of technology in the lives of people with disabilities, at conference, in videotapes made about DCCG, and in a PBS documentary, Freedom Machines.
+Mary Lester joined Jackie at the ATA in 1995 and served as the current executive director.
+The ATA effectively ceased operations by 2013 although a Facebook page remains.